underhillanna/PhotosynQ-Documentation/tutorials/_r_anova_and_multivariate_analysis.md

 ```

 #### Get Data from PhotosynQ
 Now, we need to get the Data from the PhotosynQ platform.
-More detailed instructions about how to import project data into R studio can be found in the "Import PhotosynQ Data into R" tutorial.
+More detailed instructions about how to import Project data into R studio can be found in the "Import PhotosynQ Data into R" tutorial.

 ```{r}
 # Get data from PhotosynQ